Skip to main content

 Firebase ID token/signup and key-management endpointsAuthorization: Bearer <firebase_token>

-The separation mirrors a typical developer workflow: you sign in as a human (Firebase) to bootstrap your account and manage keys, then your production code only ever sees the sk_live_* machine credential.
+The separation mirrors a typical dev experience: you sign in as a human (Firebase), mint a machine credential (API key), then your production code only ever sees the machine credential.

 Key format

 API keys have the format sk_live_<28 alphanumeric chars> and bill against your org.
-The raw secret is returned exactly once at creation time and cannot be retrieved later.
+We only ever store sha256(key).
+The raw secret is returned once at creation time and cannot be retrieved later.
 If you lose a key, revoke it and mint a new one.

 Signing up

-Go from zero to a usable API key in one POST request.
+A docs-only developer can go from zero to a usable API key with one POST.

 1